Construction & Property

 • Site-specific method statements prepared and communicated to all operatives

 Do not start structural work until all applicable items above are satisfied.
 Missing a Section 80 notice, working without a current LOLER examination report, or excavating without support is a criminal offence.
-Penalties include unlimited fines and up to 2 years imprisonment on indictment.
+Health and safety breaches (LOLER, CDM, HSWA) carry unlimited fines and up to 2 years' imprisonment on indictment.
+Failing to serve a Section 80 demolition notice is a summary-only offence with a fine up to level 4 on the standard scale (currently GBP 2,500).

 If you are unsure whether an item applies, seek advice from your Principal Contractor, Temporary Works Coordinator, or HSE.